CS5008Fall2025/city-finder-shihai-ops/Report.md

 1. What is the difference between a directed and undirected graph?

+  The edges of an undirected graph do not have direction.
+The edge can works in both ways.
+If an edge connects Vertex A and Vertex B, you can traverse from A to B and from B to A. On the other hand, directed graph's edge has a specific direction You can go from A to B, but cannot move from B to A without another edge with the opposite direction.

 2. What is the Big O of Dijkstra's algorithm....
  * Assuming you used an array (or list) to store the vertices.

+     The Big O complexity of Dijkstra using array or list to store the vertices is $O(V^2)$.

    * Assuming you used a heap / priority queue to store the vertices.

+     The Big O complexity of Dijkstra using heap / priority queue to store the vertices is $O(E \log V)$.

 3. Explain in your own words what that means for larger graphs when trying to find the shortest distance.